Exclusive: Tesla CEO threatens firings after dismal China sales - sources

 He was more blunt in an internal email to managers in late January, threatening to fire or demote country managers if they are "not on a clear path to positive long-term cash flow," according to two people who have seen the email.

-Reuters did not view the original email, but was provided with a written transcript of several key passages by one of the sources.
-A second source confirmed the authenticity of the email.
+Reuters did not see the original email but was provided a transcript by one of the sources.

 Tesla did not have an immediate comment on Tuesday.